 The medical schools do not accept changes to the sketch, school submissions or verifiers.
 If mistakes are made, they can be brought to the attention of the medical schools during their interview process.
 If a medical school attempts to contact a verifier without success, they will contact the applicant directly for updated information.

 I would like to respond to an offer of admission, and I understand that this should be done online.
 How do I do this?

-To respond to an offer of admission, please log in to your submitted application.
-After keying your response, you will complete the following SUBMIT steps: Click on the SUBMIT button.
+To respond to an offer of admission, log in to your submitted application.
+After keying your response, you will complete the following “Submit” steps: Click the “Submit” button.
 Review and verify your application information.
-If correct, click on the button.
-Read the “Applicant Declaration” clause and click on the button.
-If successfully submitted,…
+If it is correct, click the button.
+Read the “Applicant Declaration” clause and click the button.
+If successfully submitted, you will…

 No, if you accept an offer, you will be removed from all wait lists.

 My most recent LSAT test date has changed now that I have taken the test.
 I can’t change this date on my application.
 What can I do?

 The most recent test date cannot be changed because this was the most recent date at the time you submitted your application.

 If the “Admission Decision” column is blank, there is not yet any offer on file for you.
 It does not necessarily mean that you have been rejected.